 Ferguson spent his offseasons coaching.
 There are numerous mentions of him coaching Princeton’s club baseball team.
 However, university athletic archives do not mention him as being affiliated with the team, presumably because this was before baseball was an officially recognized university team.

 Over his brief four-year career Ferguson compiled a 99-64 record with a 2.67 ERA.
 At the plate he finished with a .288 career mark with 157 RBIs.
-While Ferguson’s career statistics did not reach levels usually attributed to greatness, nearly half a century after his death his exploits on the baseball field were still vividly remembered by those who saw him play.
+While Ferguson’s career statistics did not reach levels usually attributed to greatness, many years after his death his exploits on the baseball field were still vividly remembered by those who saw him play.
 In 1924 sportswriter W.B.
 Hanna included Ferguson on his 25-man roster of greatest players in baseball history.
 Interestingly, Hanna tabbed Ferguson for this honor on the basis of his ability on the mound, in the field, and at the bat.
 “Ferguson belongs in the ‘twenty-five’ because he was the game’s best all around player,” Hanna wrote.
 “There have been men who could look after as many positions, but none who could play them all so well.
 Ferguson was a pitcher, good enough to be a regular on any ball club of the present; he was a good second baseman, not just a filler-in, but good; he could play the outfield well enough to make the absence of the regulation no handicap, and he was a first class batter.
 There hasn’t been an all around man since his day to equal him.”

 In 1925 Leo Riordan, sports editor of the Philadelphia Evening Public Ledger, called Ferguson the greatest ballplayer who ever lived.
 “That goes, too, despite Ty Cobb.
 I’ll tell you why.
 Ferguson could play every position on the team.
 One year he started to pitch for us [the Quakers] and wound up on second playing as well as Eddie Collins. … No better base runner ever lived.”